kchan139/mini-golang/README.md

 ## Language Specification

-For details about the MiniGo language syntax and semantics, refer to the [Specification README](Specification/README.md).
+For details about the MiniGo language syntax and semantics, refer to the [Specification](Specification).